 With Upper Deck signaling a re-commitment to golf cards, the upper echelon of golf cards—including the selections we’ve highlighted—could be due for a value surge.

-There are several Tiger Woods cards, including the 1996 Tiger Woods SI for Kids RC #536, that could have easily made this list.
+Several Tiger Woods cards, including the 1996 Tiger Woods SI for Kids RC #536, could have easily made this list.

-As you seek strong golf card investments, consider older cards of golfing legends, newer cards that contain autographs from modern stars, and rare parallels.
+As you seek substantial golf card investments, consider older cards of golfing legends, newer cards that contain autographs from modern stars, and rare parallels.